hrshe/pulsar-analysis-package/README.md

 python3 -m AnalysisPackages.mbr.get_dynamicspectra ch03_B0834+06_20090725_114903
 ```

-For obtaining the dynamic spectrum with packet level synchronization across all bands we use teh following command.
+For obtaining the dynamic spectrum with packet level synchronization across all bands we use the following command.
 Apart from the synchronization mentioned in [Section 2](#2-packet-level-synchronization), this also includes
 synchronization to compensate for dispersion delay across bands:
 ```